zbersu/cat-facts-app/README.md

 ## Overview

 **Pawsome Facts** is a Streamlit web application that presents interesting and fun facts about cats.
-The app uses a SQLite database to store and retrieve cat facts, which are initially loaded from a JSON file.
+The app fetches cat facts from an external API and stores them in a SQLite database for retrieval.
 The application features a visually appealing interface with a custom background image, unique fonts, and styled elements to enhance the user experience.

 ## Features

 - **Custom Background Image**: Adds a background image to the app from a local file.
 - **Styled Interface**: Uses custom CSS to style the title, expanders, and fact text.
 - **SQLite Database**: Stores cat facts in a SQLite database for persistent storage.
-- **JSON Data Source**: Loads cat facts from a JSON file.
+- **API Integration**: Fetches cat facts from an external API.
 - **Expandable Fact Sections**: Displays cat facts in expandable sections with creative titles.